-Thank you for the opportunity to testify before you today.
+Thank you for the opportunity to submit my testimony today.
 My name is Sean M. Walsh.
-I am President of the Queens Civic Congress which is an umbrella group representing over eighty five civic associations throughout all of Queens.
+I am President of the Queens Civic Congress which is an umbrella group representing over ninety-two civic associations throughout all of Queens.
 We strongly object to any increase in the water rate.

-The Water and Sewer Tax is a use tax which should be dedicated to the operation and maintenance of the city water supply and treatment facilities.
-Traditionally, use taxes have been used to regulate the cost as well as promote conservation.
+I repeat our testimony given to the Water Board last year that the Water and Sewer Tax is a use tax which should be dedicated to the operation and maintenance of the city water supply and treatment facilities.
+Traditionally use taxes have been used to regulate the cost as well as promote conservation.
 Use taxes are regressive in nature and burden the poor and stifle business development.
 When one considers that water is an essential element for life and a necessary commodity in business, it is incumbent that the Water Board keep the rate as low as possible.

-While it is true that the proposed rate is one of the lowest proposed, it must be put in context that it is one in a series of high increases.
+While it is true that the proposed rate is one of the lowest proposed it must be put in context that it is one in a series of high increases.
 Since the inception of metering in 1982 the cost of water has increased more than four fold.
 While it is true that New York's water rate is in the median range of cities across the nation, this must be balanced against the fact that New York tops all cities in all other tax categories and New York has a relatively cheap access to a water supply.